kitspace/1clickBOM/README.md

 ## License ##

 1-click BOM code is licensed under the AGPLv3.
-The name 1-click BOM, 1clickBOM.com and the BOM chip logos are trademarks of Kaspar Emanuel
+The name 1-click BOM, 1clickBOM.com and the BOM-chip logos are trademarks of Kaspar Emanuel